Bacolod Travel Information: Flights, Requirements, Hotels, Tours

 Blank cells mean there are no flights for that particular route to and from Bacolod City.

-The flight schedule shown above was updated on May 4, 2022, for the Month of May 2022.
-Airlines frequently change their schedule without notice so it is best to always check out the airlines’ official websites.
+The flight schedule shown above was updated on November 1, 2022, for the Month of November 2022.
+Airlines frequently change their schedule without notice, so it is best always to check out the airlines’ official websites.

 Check out Cebu Pacific Manila to Bacolod Flights Promos for 2022 to 2023